open-telemetry/opentelemetry-ruby-contrib/propagator/ottrace/README.md

 In order to do that Lightstep released a version of the OTTrace propagators in OpenTracing SDKs that left padded 64-bit headers to 128-bits using an additional 64-bit of 0s.

-The reality of the world is not every application upgraded to support 16 byte array propagation format, but this propagator must still convert legacy 8 byte trace ids to match the W3C Trace Context Trace ID 16 byte array.
+The reality of the world is not every application upgraded to support 16 byte array propagation format, but this propagator must still convert legacy 64-bit trace ids to match the W3C Trace Context Trace ID 16 byte array.

 In addition to that it must be interoperable with legacy OTTracers, which expect 64-bit headers so this propagator truncates the value from a 128-bit to a 64-bit value before inject it into the carrier.